This page explains the usual procedure that you should follow if you've a concern or a complaint about a school issue.

-The 'appeal' hearing by the schools complaints committee or panel is the last school-based stage of the complaints process.
-All complaints about maintained schools not resolved by the school that would have been considered by the Local Government Ombudsman or the local authority should be addressed to the Secretary of State for Education.
+- The 'appeal' hearing by the schools complaints committee or panel is the last school-based stage of the complaints process.
+All complaints about maintained schools not resolved by the school that would have been considered by the Local Government and Social Care Ombudsman or the local authority should be addressed to the Secretary of State for Education.

-The new powers to consider parental complaints come into effect in April 2007.
-They relate to complaints by registered parents and carers about their child’s school as a whole.
-For example that:
+Powers to consider parental complaints came into effect in April 2007 and relate to complaints by registered parents and carers about their child’s school as a whole.
+For example:

-- The school is not providing a good enough education.
+- The school isn't providing a good enough education.

-- The pupils are not achieving as much as they should, or their needs are not being met.
+- Pupils aren't achieving as much as they should, or their needs are not being met.

-- The school is not well led and managed or is not using its resources efficiently.
+- The school isn't well led and managed or is not using its resources efficiently.

-- The pupils' personal development and well-being are being neglected.
+- Pupils' personal development and well-being are being neglected.

 Ofsted will usually suggest that parents use the schools complaints procedures first.
 They are not in a position to judge how well a school investigated or responded to a complaint or to mediate between a parent and a school to resolve a dispute.